 – Susan Frances; Jazz Times

 "...a fluent pianist with a swinging style."

-Throughout the 1990's Bonnie lived in Paris, France and performed at celebrated clubs and festivals in Paris and Europe such as The Sunset, The Duc de Lombard, and Jazz in Marciac.
-She continues to perform in Europe and in 2015 played the international Norwegian festival, Silda Jazz.
+Throughout the 1990's Bonnie lived in Paris, France and performed at celebrated clubs such as The Sunset, The Duc de Lombard, the Montana and renown international jazz festivals such as Jazz in Marciac (France) and Silda Jazz (Norway).
+She sings in French and Portuguese and plays entire concerts of French jazz on request.

 Bonnie’s first CD, recorded in NYC with the Fred Hersch Trio, was released in 1997 to international acclaim.
-Her second CD, "Up To Now", released in February 2009, features Bonnie as vocalist, pianist, and bandleader and includes her arrangements for sextet and three original compositions.
+Her second CD, "Up To Now", features Bonnie as vocalist, pianist, and bandleader, includes her arrangements for sextet and three original compositions.

 In September 2014 Bonnie was awarded the Boulder County Arts Alliance Pathways to Jazz Grant which enabled her to create her third CD, "Borderless Crossings".
-This CD features Ron Miles on cornet, pianist Art Lande on half of the tunes, Gonzalo Teppa on bass, and Paul Romaine on drums.
-The album includes four original compositions, a Kenny Wheeler/ Norma Winstone composition, a sumptuous version of Jobim's rarely recorded "Two Kites", in addition to her arrangements of standards.
+This CD features Ron Miles on cornet, pianist Art Lande on some tunes, Gonzalo Teppa on bass, and Paul Romaine on drums.
+The album includes four original compositions, a Kenny Wheeler/ Norma Winstone composition, a sumptuous version of Jobim's rarely recorded "Two Kites", and her arrangements of standards.

 Bonnie's singing is charged with emotion and sensuality, her voice supple and clear, with a warm low register and a luminous treble.
 Her choice of repertoire is distinctive and eclectic.
 She has a penchant for finding largely unknown treasures and her unique arrangements and interpretations give added depth and dimension to the jazz standards.
 She currently lives and teaches in Boulder Colorado, and performs in Boulder and other cities in the US and Europe.